-Tasty Enchiladas Made For That Easy Meal!
+Tasty Enchiladas Made For A Quick Meal!

 Enchiladas!
 What Are They Really?

 The cultural history of enchiladas traces the influences of gender, race and class on this dish from Aztec times to the present.
 The Real Academia Española defines the word “enchilada” as a “rolled maize tortilla stuffed with meat and covered with a tomato or chile sauce.”

 Enchilada is the past participle of the verb, enchilar, meaning “to add chile pepper to” or “to season with chile.”
 The tradition of stuffing corn flatbread (called tlaxcalli in Nahuatl) with meat, seafood, beans, potatoes or vegetables occurred first in the Basin of Mexico.
 It was the Spanish conquistadors who gave tlaxcalli the name “tortilla”!
 Cheese was added as an enchilada ingredient after the Spanish imported it.

 Enchilada…… (means) “to add chile pepper to” or “to season with chile.”
 The tradition of stuffing corn flatbread (tortilla) with meat, seafood, beans, potatoes or vegetables occurred first in the Basin of Mexico.